fastify/fastify-multipart/README.md

 })
 ```

+The options `manageUploadStream` and `sharedSchemaId` will be used only when `addToBody: true`.

+The `manageUploadStream` option define how the file streams are manage:
++ if you don't set it the `req.body.<fieldName>.data` will be a Buffer with the data loaded in memory
-NB: The `req.body.<fieldName>.data` will be an empty array if you configure the `onData` option.
++ if you set it with a function you **must** consume the stream and the an the `req.body.<fieldName>.data` will be an empty array

-Only if you set `addToBody: true` and the `sharedSchemaId` parameter with a string ID a [shared schema](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#adding-a-shared-schema) will be added to your fastify instance so you will be able to apply the validation to your service like this:
+The `sharedSchemaId` parameter must provide a string ID and a [shared schema](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#adding-a-shared-schema) will be added to your fastify instance so you will be able to apply the validation to your service like this:

 ```js
 fastify.post('/upload', {